serteal/gpqa-summarization-task/README.md

 where `your_compression_ratio` is a float between 0 and 1, and `your_summarization_method` is either `llm` or `cut`.

 4. Export the accuracy and stderr results to a CSV file from the Inspect dashboard.

+5. Run `plotting.ipynb` to regenerate the plots with the new results.